kasper-piskorski/docs/pages/documentation/3-building-an-ontology/hierarchical-ontology.md

 ```

 {% include links.html %}

+## Where Next?

+We will continue to explore the development of an ontology in the next section on defining a [rule-driven ontology](./rule-driven-ontology.html).

+You can find the complete ontology for our genealogy graph project, the dataset and rules that accompany it, on Github in our [sample-datasets repository](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph).

 ## Comments
 Want to leave a comment?
 Visit <a href="https://github.com/graknlabs/docs/issues/22" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
 You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.